Owner, CEO. Executive Editor

 McGaw grew up playing football for the Blaze, baseball at Civitan and basketball for Jr. Pro.
 Then, he played football and rugby for Brentwood High School.
 In college, he was the captain of the WKU men’s rugby club.

-Jones joined Home Page Media Group as the assistant editor and copywriter in January 2017.
+Jones joined Home Page Media Group as the assistant editor in January 2017.

 Jones graduated from The University of Tennessee at Chattanooga in 2016 with a Bachelor of Arts degree in English with a focus in Literature.
 She was most recently an intern for Chattanooga’s The Pulse and a freelance writer and editor for Storyboard Publishing EMP in Nashville.